Modular operads, iterated distributive laws and a nerve theorem for circuit algebras: Introduction

 \begin{thm}[\cref{prop. iterated law} {\&} \cref{thm. iterated law}] There is a triple of monads $\LL, \DD$ and $\TT$ on $\GS$ and iterated distributive laws between them such that the induced composite $\LL\DD\TT$ is the circuit algebra monad $\OOO$ from \cref{thm: main intro}. \end{thm}

 The decomposition in \cref{thm: composite intro} is crucial to the proof of \cref{thm nerve intro}.
-Weber's nerve machinery \cite{BMW12, Web07} relies on the structure of algebras for a monad $\MM$ on a category $\CCat$ being fixed by some proper subcategory $\DCat \subsetneq \CCat$, that is said to \textit{provide arities} for $\MM$.
-This is only satisfied under very special conditions: the circuit algebra monad $\mathbb O$, for example, does not have arities.
-However, if $\MM = \MM_n \dots \MM_1$ is a composite monad, then each subset of $\{ \MM_{1}, \dots,\MM_{n}\}$ describes a monad on $\CCat$.
-The proof of \cref{thm nerve intro} utilises the idea that, a suitable extension of this monad, if it exists, may have arities.
+Weber's nerve machinery \cite{BMW12, Web07} relies on a monad $\MM$ on a category $\CCat$ preserving certain colimits in some proper subcategory $\DCat \subsetneq \CCat$, that is said to \textit{provide arities} for $\MM$, and this is only satisfied under very special conditions.
+However, if $\MM = \MM_n \dots \MM_1$ is a composite monad, then each subset of $\{ \MM_{1}, \dots,\MM_{n}\}$ describes a monad on $\CCat$ and we may consider whether a certain extension (and/or lift) of this monad, if it exists, has arities (\cref{ssec. combine}).
+In particular, \cref{thm nerve intro} is proved by showing that $\LL\TT$ admits an extension to a monad with arities on the category $\GS^\DD$ of algebras for $\DD$.

 The iterated distributive laws used to prove Theorems \ref{thm: main intro}-\ref{thm. dist intro} illuminate the graphical combinatorics of circuit algebras, and dovetail nicely with variations of circuit algebras that appear in the literature: Algebras for $\LL$ are monoids in $\GS$ (\cref{rmk MO not monoidal}) so \cref{thm. dist intro} implies that circuit algebras are equivalent to modular operads ($\DD\TT$-algebras) in the monoid subcategory of $\GS$.
 Moreover, algebras for the monad $\LL \TT$ are nonunital circuit algebras, whose underlying modular operadic multiplication is not required to have a multiplicative unit (\cref{prop nonunital CA} and \cref{lem.
 LT is Tk}).
 By \cref{sec: nonunital}, these are symmetric monoidal functors from subcategories of ``{downward}'' Brauer diagrams \cite{SS15} (see also \cite{RayCA1} and \cite{KRW21, Sto22}).
 In particular, these structures have applications to the representation theory of the infinite dimensional orthogonal, symplectic and general linear groups (see \cite{SS15} and Sections~3.3~\&~6.2 of \cite{RayCA1}).
 These relationships are explored in the companion paper \cite{RayCA1}.
 A partial summary is provided in \cite[Table~1]{RayCA1}.